 Performing an internal audit of the content sections needed for your website is helpful for establishing a baseline scope for your project.
 More importantly, however, it’s a valuable exercise for your team to begin the discussion of how you want to present your company to the outside world.
 Of course, we’re here to propose the answers for how that presentation ultimately takes shape – in terms of the architectural sinews and design layout – but getting the rough outline, even in bullet-point form, will be a great process of introspection.

 Also, be honest with yourself about what level of upkeep your organization can maintain on a website.
 We often see clients unable to maintain a blog, produce a video for their about page, or generally over-engineer a site.
-And we get it, you’re busy – we just redesigned our own website and were our own worst client – but we’ll help guide you through our professional recommendations.
+And we get it, you’re busy – but we’ll help guide you through our professional recommendations.